-It is a loud and shuddering wail that you feels in her bones.
-You reach out for something—anything else to listen to.
-But all you can find is the net of birds taking wing from a tree, fleeing the sound that you are stuck with.
+It is a loud and shuddering wail that Isora feels in her bones.
+She reaches out for something—anything else to listen to.
+But all she can find is the net of birds taking wing from a tree, fleeing the sound that Isora is stuck with.

 Azoc is thrashing while Boss Ivan laughs.
-You stands still, listening to the shrieks.
+Isora stands still, listening to the shrieks.
 The stomping of feet.
-You sniffs the air and scowls at the smell.
+She sniffs the air and scowls at the smell.

-“The last ounce of courage is trickling down his leg,” you tells her father.
-“Isn’t this enough?”
+“The last ounce of courage is trickling down his leg,” she tells her father.
+“Isn’t this enough.”

-You hear your Father following his nose toward you, stomping.
-You take two involuntary steps backward before he’s holding your hair close to her scalp.
-You does not move for fear of what he might do next.
+She hears her father following his nose toward her, stomping.
+She takes two involuntary steps backward before he’s holding her hair close to her scalp.
+She does not move for fear of what he might do next.

 “There can be no measure for mercy to monsters!
-That aside,” his grip on your hair loosens.
+That aside,” his grip on her hair loosens.
 “This can stop when he tells me who’s next in line to lead the Fangs.”